wwmoraes/site/content/posts/golang-integration-test/index.md

 the code.
 It's also a chore to maintain when done solely for the sake of coverage.

-{{< admonition note >}}
+> [!note]
-My exception to this standing is property testing in functional languages.
-Even more so when coupled with random data generators like the `Gen` monad from `Test.QuickCheck` in Haskell.
-They may sound like unit testing, yet they ensure a defined law of a type holds water with randomized input.
+> My exception to this standing is property testing in functional languages.
+Even
+> more so when coupled with random data generators like the `Gen` monad from
-{{< /admonition >}}
+> `Test.QuickCheck` in Haskell.
+They may sound like unit testing, yet they ensure
+> a defined law of a type holds water with randomized input.

 ## Integration tests